|

 Assuming you've checked coverage and bought a box (as above), here's a very basic step-by-step guide on how to connect a Freeview box to your TV.
 This assumes the most basic setup, where you have an existing TV plugged straight into a TV.
 For more complex setups, see the Connection Advisor

-- Unplug your TV aerial feed (the lead that comes down from the roof and goes into your telly), and plug it into the Freeview box aerial in (sometimes labelled "RF In")
+- Unplug your TV aerial feed (the lead that comes down from the roof and goes into your telly), and plug it into the Freeview box aerial in (sometimes labeled "RF In")

 - Take a flylead (aerial connector at both ends) from the Freeview box aerial out ("RF Out"), and connect it into your TV's aerial in socket